jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/gitclient/index.md

  ![Manage JazzHub Projects button within the Team Artifacts View](./images/jazzhubfeature.png)

-3. In the **Manage JazzHub Projects** window, enter your alias and IBM id password to sign in to Bluemix DevOps Services, and click **Next**.
+3. In the **Manage JazzHub Projects** window, enter your alias and IBM id password to sign in to Bluemix DevOps Services, and then click **Next**.

 4. Select the Bluemix DevOps Services projects to connect to and click **Finish**.